George Herman (playwright)

-George Adam Herman, Jr. (born April 12, 1928) is an American playwright and writer.
+George Adam Herman Jr. (April 12, 1928 – June 22, 2019) was an American playwright and writer.

 Biography

 Early years and Education

-Herman was born in Norfolk, Virginia.
+George Adam Herman Jr. was born in Norfolk, Virginia on April 12, 1928.
 He attended a parochial school and High School in Maryland, and then earned a bachelor's degree in Philosophy from Loyola College.
 From 1947 to 1949, Herman also spent three summers at the Boston College School of Expressional Art on a playwrighting scholarship.
 In 1954, he earned a Master of Fine Arts from Catholic University of America.

 Career

-Herman has taught playwrighting and has been the artist-in-residence at numerous American universities.
+Herman taught playwrighting and was artist-in-residence at numerous American universities.
 For 16 years he lived and worked in Hawaii on the staff of the State Superintendent of Education.
-He has directed over 200 plays for numerous schools and theatres, has served as the Artistic Director for at least one theatre (the Commedia Repertory Theatre in Hawaii), and has designed sets and lighting for more than 40 productions.
+He directed over 200 plays for numerous schools and theaters, served as the Artistic Director for at least one theatre (the Commedia Repertory Theatre in Hawaii), and designed sets and lighting for more than 40 productions.

-While in Hawaii, Herman also worked for as a theatre columnist and drama critic.
-He turned to writing novels at age 65, and has published seven novels and one children's book to date.
+While in Hawaii, Herman also worked for as a theater columnist and drama critic.
+He turned to writing novels at age 65, and published seven novels and one children's book.

-As a playwright, Herman has won numerous awards since 1953.
+As a playwright, Herman won numerous awards from 1953.
 His best known play is "A Company of Wayward Saints", which has been in print continuously since it was first published in 1963.
-His plays for radio, TV, and the stage have been produced around the world.
-He currently has five published plays, and number of his award-winning unpublished plays are also available through his website.
-Herman has received more than 30 awards for his writing.
+His plays for radio, television, and the stage have been produced around the world.
+He had five published plays, and a number of his award-winning unpublished plays are also available through his website.
+Herman received more than 30 awards for his writing.

-Personal life
+Personal life and death

-Herman has been married three times and has nine children.
-He currently resides in Portland, Oregon.
+George Herman was married three times and had nine children.
+He latterly resided in Portland, Oregon, where he died on June 22, 2019, at the age of 91.